xiaojie-qian/House-and-Urban-development/README.md

 - Two-paired hypothese test
 - conclusion

-### 3. What factors predict or contribute to the housing or the current market value of single family units?
+### 3. What factors predict or contribute to the housing or the current market value of single family units? (only single familiy units)

 <br>